Contact Info

 Serial format

-You can leave this setting at it's default value (8,N,1).
+You can leave this setting at its default value (8,N,1).
 Devices that use NMEA0183 protocol with other settings are very rare.

 Network communication settings